 By Dennis Smith

 Futures and options trading involve significant risk of loss and may not be suitable for everyone.
 Therefore, carefully consider whether such trading is suitable for you in light of your financial condition.
 The views and opinions expressed in this letter are those of the author and do not reflect the views of ADM Investor Services, Inc. or its staff.
-The information provided is designed to assist in your analysis and evaluation of the futures and options markets.
+The information provided is designed to assist in your analysis and evaluation of the futures and options market.
 However, any decisions you may make to buy, sell or hold a futures or options position on such research are entirely your own and not in any way deemed to be endorsed by or attributed to ADMIS.
-Copyright © ADM Investor Services, Inc.View All Blogs »
+Copyright © ADM Investor Services, Inc.View All Expert Columns »